esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

   - Pull changes to your local repository regularly
 - Organize changes:
   - use "feature branches" rather than making changes to the main document directly
-  - avoid "scope creep" and instead create separate indepedent branches for isolated topics
+  - avoid "scope creep" and instead create separate independent branches for isolated topics
   - review each other's changes before merging them

 <!-- .element: class="fragment" data-fragment-index="1" -->